 The low volume head uses liquid displacement pipetting, which means the tips can be quickly washed from the inside out and reused or discarded for zero cross-contamination.

-Small tips also means small dead volumes – the dead volume for the NT8 is between 1 to 3 microliters when dispensing 96 drops.
+Small tips result in small dead volumes.
+Dead volumes for the NT8 range from 1-3 μL when dispensing 96 drops.

 Flexible Finger Technology

 In order to ensure that drops wick to the crystallization plate, all eight tips must touch the plate.
-To achieve this objective, each tip is attached to a flexible finger that can move up and down by 0.5 mm, allowing the dispense head to contour to the slope and flatness of each dispense surface.
+To achieve this objective, each tip is attached to a flexible finger that can travel up and down by 0.5 mM, allowing the dispensing head to contour to each dispense surface.

 Additionally, each tip has a sensor that indicates when a tip contacts a surface.
-These sensors allow the NT8 to drive down to precisely the point when all tips touch the plate.
+These sensors allow the NT8 to drive down precisely to the point where all tips touch the plate.

 Plate Copy Dispense Option

-The NT8’s plate copy head automatically loads tips and can aspirate and dispense up to 200 µL.
+The NT8’s optional plate copy head automatically loads tips and can aspirate and dispense up to 200 µL.

 Equipped with eight individual pressure sensors, the plate copy head accurately detects when each tip contacts liquid, allowing the NT8 to aspirate from just below the liquid surface.
 This feature prevents viscous liquids from coating the outside of the tips and dripping while in transit to the dispense location.